 Gluten Free Basil Pesto Pasta Salad

 This is the best gluten free pasta salad you will ever make.
 There, I said it.
 And I’ll say it again.
 Celiacs rejoice.
 Look no further.
 You can go to a BBQ and enjoy a delicious side dish other than coleslaw this summer.
 Ever since I became obsessed with all things pesto, I’ve been looking for new ways to use it, and this Gluten Free Basil Pesto Pasta Salad is by far the best recipe I’ve created so far.
+If you have the right pasta maker you can make the pasta yourself as well.
 It has received a standing ovation and two thumbs up from both celiacs and gluten-lovers alike.
 Bless up.

 Back when I was in college over ten years ago (sheesh, I got old quick) when my mom got diagnosed with Celiac disease way before Elizabeth Hasselback made it trendy to avoid gluten, you had to go to weird specialty food stores to find any packaged gluten-free products.
 The pastas were crazy overpriced (just like the GF ketchup which, newflash, Heinz57 is naturally gluten-free) and most GF pastas tasted like you boiled some rubber bands.
 I’ve prided myself on being my mom’s personal gluten body-guard at restaurants, as an extra layer of protection from dumb dumbs who don’t take the food allergy seriously.
 If something looked too good to be gluten free, I would taste it for her, and confirm if it was gluten free based on the bland taste and the cardboard consistency.
 Fast forward ten years, and gluten free crackers taste better than gluten-filled crackers, and the shelves of regular ol’ grocery stores are chock full of delicious, reasonably priced gluten-free products.
 And most restaurants have gluten-free menus (better than the “glue free” menu we were offered in Florida over ten years ago, yes, true story.
 GLUE FREE … the laminated menu was safe for anyone with an allergy to Elmer’s Glue.)
 But I disgress.